luissequeira94/Gateway/README.md

 ├── config.ini          # Configuration file
 └── tunnel_$.txt        # Log file (created at runtime if needed)
 ```
+## ⚙️ Features
+To setup as Windows Service, use NSSM - https://nssm.cc

 ## 📜 License
 MIT License.
 See LICENSE file for details.